You Want to Race Drones? Start Here.

 Once you’ve mastered the XDR220, your next option is to start building.
 The options are unlimited and you can customize your quad to meet your needs.
 The sky’s the limit.

 Whether you plan on entering a local competition or not, flying FPV is an experience unlike any other.
+If you are still a little hazy on flying FPV check out this article by the guys over at Propwashed.
+They’ve done a solid job of covering the nuts and bolts about how to go about getting started.
 Good luck and happy flying.

 We’d love to hear from you.
 If you have any questions or comments please contact us at email@example.com